mrkkrp/markkarpov.com/tutorial/th.md

 42
 ```

-The quoted Haskell code produces the same AST that the code placed in the
+The quoted Haskell code produces the same AST that the code placed in the same
-same module\/scope\/context would produce.
-If we modify the last example so
+module\/scope\/context would produce.
+If we modify the last example so that
-that the `x` that is bound to `99` is in scope when we quote `x`, we'll get
+the `x` bound to `99` is in scope when we quote `x`, we'll get an expression
-an expression referring to that `x`:
+referring to that `x`:

 ```haskell
 λ> let x = 99 in $( [| x |] )
 99
 ```

-Even though the quotes lookup everything from the current scope, it does not
+Even though the quotes look everything up in the current scope, it does not
 mean that new names cannot be generated this way:

 ```haskell